-Modelled percentage of: adults testing positive for antibodies to SARS-CoV-2, adults who have received one or more doses of a COVID-19 vaccine; and fully vaccinated adults, UK country, 7 December 2020 to 20 June 2021
+Modelled percentage of adults testing positive for antibodies to SARS-CoV-2, adults who have received one or more doses of a COVID-19 vaccine, and fully vaccinated adults, UK countries, 7 December 2020 to 4 July 2021

 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to antibody tests and vaccinations in individuals living in the community, by which we mean private households.
 These figures exclude individuals in hospitals, care homes and/or other institutional settings. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
-A credible interval gives an indication of the uncertainty of an estimate from data analysis.
-95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 4.
+A credible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
 The denominators used for vaccinations are the total people in the sample at that particular time point, then post-stratified by the mid-year population estimate. - 5.
 Vaccination data for Northern Ireland start later than the other countries, from 21 December 2021. - 6.
 Our estimates of vaccination are provided for context alongside our antibodies estimates but are likely to be different from the official figures.
 The daily official government figures provide the recorded actual numbers of vaccines against SARS-CoV-2 issued.

-3 .
+4 .
 Percentage of adults testing positive for COVID-19 antibodies and percentage of adults vaccinated against COVID-19 by regions in England

-In the week beginning 14 June 2021, the estimated percentage of adults testing positive for antibodies continued to increase across all English regions, ranging from 86.6.% in the South West to 89.4% in the North West.
+In the week beginning 28 June 2021, the estimated percentage of adults testing positive for antibodies continued to increase across all English regions, ranging from 89.5.% in the North East to 91.7% in the East Midlands.

-In the week beginning 14 June 2021, our survey showed the estimated percentage of adults who have received one or more doses of a coronavirus (COVID-19) vaccine continued to increase across all regions, ranging from 84.5% in London to 88.6% in the South East.
-Those who reported they are fully vaccinated continued to increase across all regions, ranging from 55.7.% in London to 68.9% in the East Midlands.
+In the week beginning 28 June 2021, our survey showed the estimated percentage of adults who have received one or more doses of a coronavirus (COVID-19) vaccine continued to increase across all regions, ranging from 89.5% in the North East and The Humber to 92.2% in the South East.
+Those who reported they are fully vaccinated continued to increase across all regions, ranging from 61.6.% in London to 70.9% in the East of England.